Hiatus Kaiyote’s Paul Bender On Solo Breakup Records and a New Era of Hiatus (8/7 at UT)

 Izzy: Speaking of Hiatus Kaiyote.
 You released Mood Valiant a little more than a year ago and it has gotten a ton of critical and popular acclaim.
 How did it feel to get that reaction, after the band had been out of the public eye for a little while?

 Paul: It felt really good.
 It resonated with people.
 You never really know how things are gonna be perceived, although we all had quite a good feeling about it.
-Because if everybody in the band likes it and everyone has quite different tastes of stuff they’re interested in, that’s already a pretty broad spectrum, within the band itself.
+Because if everybody in the band likes it, and everyone has quite different tastes of stuff they’re interested in, that’s already a pretty broad spectrum, within the band itself.
 If all of us like the whole record, then surely some other people will as well.
 We’re really proud of it.
 Every record we’ve done has been a labor of love that takes quite a bit of work and intention and back-and-forth to make every song feel like it’s really evoking the right universe and the right feeling that you’re aiming for.
 It always feels very triumphant whenever we finish an album because it just seems like a lot of work.
 I think it’s because it always feels like such a vast scope of different things on each record, so it takes a bit of work to make it all feel like it’s really tied together and that each of the songs make sense in itself and as a part of the album.

-Izzy: I’m just realizing that been together for more than a decade now, which seems like a while.
+Izzy: I’m just realizing that you’ve been together for more than a decade now, which seems like a while.
 In general, what have been some of the personal highlights of the band for you?

 Paul: There’s been lots of different highlights.
 Obviously when we put our first record out and it sort of blew up organically, and people that we idolized were sharing it around online and on stuff, that was pretty mind-blowing.
 That was very super surreal, pinch-yourself stuff.
 But there’s still highlights now.
 Like, we’re just on this tour – we’ve only been on the road for like a week now – and we’re touring with a bigger crew.
 We’ve got all of our backing vocalists with us.
 We’ve got a really good team, and it’s just really such a highlight to just be all out here on the road again, and everyone hangs out, everyone’s having a really good time, and it’s really exciting to be doing that again.
 There’s definitely lots of awesome moments in the past, but it also feels really cool to just be in this current moment, feeling like we’ve leveled up into a new era of even just being able to afford bringing the whole squad on the road and knowing you’re putting on a really good show musically and technically and traveling in a fun way and everyone’s in good spirits and all that stuff.